prathmesh-b/Jai-Hind-Store-Data-Analysis/README.md

 # Jai-Hind-Store-Data-Analysis
-Data Analysis of Jai Hind Store in Excel
+Data Analysis of Jai Hind Store is done using excel only.